Parnswir/tie/sample/07 - Putting it all together/README.md

 ![screenshot](../../doc/TIE.jpg)

-This example shows multiple all of the previous concepts put together in a simple game.
+This example shows all of the previous concepts put together in a simple game.